Last updated: 26 March 2026

 You can unsubscribe at any time using the link in our emails.

-We use Mastermind as a key business platform to run parts of our website and customer experience, such as forms, contact management, and delivery features.
+We use a third-party business platform to run parts of this website and our customer experience, including forms, contact management, and product delivery.

-• The platform acts as a data processor when it processes personal data on your behalf.
+The platform acts as a data processor - it handles data on our behalf and under our instructions.

 We share personal data only with service providers needed to operate the website and deliver services, such as: